DEPARTMENT OF COMMUNICATION STUDIES

 B.A.
 Illinois State University

 M.A.
 Illinois State University

 Ph.D.
 Ohio University

-Rich teaches both graduate and undergraduate courses and serves as the Director of the Washington, D.C.
-Program.
+Rich teaches both undergraduate and graduate students and has taught nearly 25 different courses throughout his career.
 In the communication discipline, his leadership spans several areas and he has been recognized for his teaching, scholarship, and service to the profession.

-Rich's research has been featured in a number of media outlets including the Boston Globe, New England Cable Network, USA Today, PBS, Christian Science Monitor, NPR, Toronto Globe & Mail www.cbsnews.com, Fox and Friends on Fox News, among others.
-When he has some free time, Rich also enjoys working on his 110 year-old (summer) home on the coast of Maine and is an avid gardener so he can quiet the anxieties within--if that's even possible.
+Rich's research has been featured in a number of media outlets including the Boston Globe, New England Cable Network, USA Today, PBS, Christian Science Monitor, NPR, Toronto Globe & Mail, www.cbsnews.com, among many others.
+When he has some free time, Rich also enjoys working on his 110 year-old home on the coast of Maine where he is an avid gardener so he can quiet the anxieties within--if that's even possible.